zporat/zporat.github.io/research.md

 ## <a name="about"></a> Research

 My research interests lie in number theory and arithmetic geometry.
-I particularly enjoy the computational aspects of these subjects.
+I particularly enjoy the interplay between theory and computation.
+My work centers around developing theoretical insights, and then using these insights to improve computational algorithms and methodology.

 Currently, I am studying automorphic forms for congruence subgroups of SL(3,&nbsp;**Z**).
+I am also interested in arithmetic statistics, especially in relation to curves and abelian varieties.

 Here are various research-related links:
 * [GitHub](https://github.com/zporat/)